An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Introduction

 \emph{Dynamic} graphs are subject to discrete changes over time, i.e., insertions or deletions of vertices or edges~\cite{EppGalIta-ATCH-99}.
 A dynamic graph algorithm solves a computational problem, such as the independent set problem, on a dynamic graph by updating efficiently the previous solution as the graph changes over time, rather than recomputing it from scratch.
 A dynamic graph algorithm is called \emph{fully dynamic} if it allows both insertions and deletions, and \emph{partially dynamic} if only insertions or only deletions are allowed.
 While general dynamic independent set algorithms can obviously also be applied to rectangle intersection graphs, our goal is to exploit their geometric properties to obtain more efficient algorithms.

-\subparagraph*{Related Work.} There has been a lot of work on dynamic graph algorithms in the last decade and dynamic algorithms still receive considerable attention in theoretical computer science.
+\subparagraph*{\textbf{Related Work.}} There has been a lot of work on dynamic graph algorithms in the last decade and dynamic algorithms still receive considerable attention in theoretical computer science.
 We point out some of these works, e.g., on spanners~\cite{bernstein2019deamortization}, vertex cover~\cite{bhattacharya2017deterministic}, set cover~\cite{abboud2019dynamic}, graph coloring~\cite{bhattacharya2018dynamic}, and maximal matching~\cite{gamlath2019online}.
 In particular, the maximal independent set problem on dynamic graphs with edge updates has attracted significant attention in the last two years~\cite{DBLP:conf/stoc/AssadiOSS18, assadi2019fully, behnezhad2019fully, chechik2019fully, DBLP:conf/icalp/CormodeDK19}.
+For vertex insertion/deletion, an {MIS} can be maintained dynamically in $O(\Delta)$ update time by using the recent algorithm of Assadi et al.~\cite{DBLP:conf/stoc/AssadiOSS18}, where $\Delta$ is the maximum degree of the intersection graph.

-Recently, Henzinger et al. \cite{henzinger_et_al:LIPIcs:2020:12209} studied the \textsc{Max-IS} problem for intervals, hypercubes and hyperrectangles in $d$ dimensions, with special assumptions.
+Recently, Henzinger et al. \cite{henzinger_et_al:LIPIcs:2020:12209} studied the \maxset problem for intervals, hypercubes and hyperrectangles in $d$ dimensions, with special assumptions.
 They assumed that the objects are axis-parallel and contained in the space $[0, N]^d$; the value of $N$ is given in advance, and each edge of an input object has length at least $1$ and at most $N$.
-Moreover, they have designed dynamic approximation algorithms and lower bounds, where the update time depends on $N$ and is of high complexity.
-Gavruskin et al.~\cite{gavruskin2015dynamic} studied the \textsc{Max-IS} problem for dynamic proper intervals (intervals cannot contain one another), and showed how to maintain a \textsc{Max-IS} with polylogarithmic update time.
+They have presented dynamic approximation schemes with the update time $polylog(n,N)$, where $n$ is the instance size.
+We note that in general, $N$ might be exponential in $n$ or even unbounded, thus those bounds are not sublinear in $n$ in the general case.
+Subsequently, Bhore et al.~\cite{DBLP:journals/corr/abs-2007-08643} designed a dynamic approximation scheme for dynamic intervals that maintains a $(1+\epsilon)$-approximate maximum independent set in $O_{\epsilon}(\log n)$ update time, where $\epsilon>0$ is any positive constant and the notation $O_\epsilon$ hides terms depending only on $\epsilon$.
+Gavruskin et al.~\cite{gavruskin2015dynamic} studied the \maxset problem for dynamic proper intervals (intervals cannot contain one another), and showed how to maintain a \maxset with polylogarithmic update time.